rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 #### **4. Make it rewarding**

 The brain loves a win.
-So make sure your habit *feels* good—right away.
+So make sure your habit *feels* good right away.

 That could mean checking it off a list, enjoying how calm you feel, or just saying, “Shabaash, well done” to yourself.
  If the reward is delayed or vague, the habit won’t feel worth it.